DukeOfHounds/DukeOfHounds/README.md

 ### Hi there, I'm Connor Hartzog - aka DukeOfHounds

 ## I'm a Student at the University of Maryland - College Park
-- 🔭 I’m currently working on Cozy Cabin Coffee Boutique, check out our [Youtube][CCCBYouTube], our [Instagram][CCCBInstagram] and our [Twitter][CCCBTwitter]!
+- 🔭 I’m currently working on ☕Cozy Cabin Coffee Boutique☕, check out our [Youtube][CCCBYouTube], our [Instagram][CCCBInstagram] and our [Twitter][CCCBTwitter]!
-- 🌱 I’m currently learning Computer Science with a love for game Design.
+- 🌱 I’m currently learning Computer Science with a love for Game Design.
-- 👯 I’m looking to collaborate with other students to hone fundamentals in Unity.
+- 👯 I’m looking to find a Software Engineering Position at a extended reality or game development company.
-- ⚡ Fun fact: I love discussing psychology and philosophy to understand how we think.
+- ⚡ Fun fact: I love discussing psychology and philosophy.
+It's important to be to understand how each of us think.

 ##  Previous Projects